littlebizzy/slickstack/readme.md

 *Last updated Mar 16, 2019*

+Note: WP-CLI is now functional, although many commands might conflict with SlickStack so be careful.
+Also, Monit is installed, but is currently non-functional.
+Git is installed, but is not really tested yet.

 | LEMP Module | Current Version | What does SlickStack [ss] customize? |
 | :------------- | :----------: | :----------: |
 | **Ubuntu** | 18.04 (LTS) | `crontab` + `gai.conf` + `sshd_config` + `sudoers` |